al-ce/timediff-calculator/README.md

 A single page version is available for convenient offline use.

-The combination process is automated using the `combiner` binary included in the repository.
+The combination process is automated using `combiner` program built with golang included in the repository.
 The source code is in [combiner.go](combiner.go).
 The combiner program assumes the presence of an `./index.html`, `./script.js`, and `./style.css`, and writes the combined content to `./singlepage.html`.